duembgen/indoor-localization-dataset/README.md

-# Indoor localization CRF
+# Indoor localization dataset

-Code to accompany the 2018 IPIN paper "Multi-Modal Probabilistic Indoor Localization on a Smartphone"
+Dataset to accompany the 2018 IPIN paper "Multi-Modal Probabilistic Indoor Localization on a Smartphone"

 **coming soon**